-RFID technology uses specific software depends on service providers.
-This software controls the RFID reader, initiate scan and retrieve information from the tags and stores the information to a local computer or send to the cloud storage.
+RFID technology uses specific software depending on service providers.
+This software controls the RFID reader, initiates a scan, retrieves information from the tags, and stores the information on a local computer or sends it to the cloud storage.

 RFID tags can be erased and re-used using control software.

-RFID technology works based on the principle of inductive coupling which include a source antenna and receiver antenna.
-Each RDID tag will have a microchip which contains a unique identification number, model, manufacturing date, expiry date, access information etc.…
+RFID technology works based on the principle of inductive coupling, including a source and receiver antenna.
+Each RFID tag will have a microchip that contains a unique identification number, model, manufacturing date, expiry date, access information, etc.…

-RFID reading is a process of accessing information of a tag using a reader.
+RFID reading is a process of accessing information on a tag using a reader.
 When the user initiates a scanning, the tags are placed near the RFID reader or vice versa.

-RFID reader sends radio frequency signals using it’s antenna, small coils embedded on the RFID tag pick up the signal from the reader and activate the tag (in passive tags) by powering it.
+RFID reader sends radio frequency signals using its antenna; small coils embedded in the RFID tag pick up the signal from the reader and activate the tag (in passive tags) by powering it.

-Once the tag is activated, it starts to transmit data back to the reader using the same antenna coils using inductive coupling (backscatter coupling) method.
+Once the tag is activated, it starts transmitting data back to the reader using the same antenna coils using the inductive coupling (backscatter coupling) method.

 What are the applications of RFID technology?